Norman Architecture and the Top 15 Norman Buildings

 Photo by duncan from Wikimedia Commons

 Norman Architecture can be found throughout Great Britain.
 Although mostly concentrated within England, a few examples can be found in Scotland and Wales too.
 Most of these buildings date from shortly after the Norman Conquest of England in 1066.
-The tower of London is the finest example of Norman Defensive Architecture in Europe.
+The Tower of London is the finest example of Norman Defensive Architecture in Europe.
 Built by William the Conqueror in the early 1080s, it was one of the dozens of fortifications built by the Normans to secure their newly conquered lands.

 Sicily & Southern Italy

-From 999-1139, different groups of Normans often lead by members of the ruling class, conquered all of Southern Italy and Sicily.
+From 999-1139, different groups of Normans often led by members of the ruling class, conquered all of Southern Italy and Sicily.
 Winning many victories against The Byzantines and the Emirate of Sicily they were able to create a kingdom that lasted for centuries.
 Particularly in Sicily, there are many impressive buildings, such as the Castle of Zisa in Palermo.
 All of the Norman sites in Palermo including the Cathedrals of Monreale, Palermo, and Cefalù are grouped together in one large UNESCO World Heritage Site.

 Ireland